terraframe/geoprism-registry/README.md

 ## About This Project

-## About The Common Geospatial Registry
+## About The Common Geo-Registry
-The Common Geospatial Registry encompasses a collaborative framework for defining, accessing, and maintaining master lists of locations.
+The Common Geo-Registry encompasses a collaborative framework for defining, accessing, and maintaining master lists of locations.
 This is needed to create a single source of truth for curated locations for use in an operational and reporting context.

-The Geospatial Registry will focus on the following high level functionality:
+The Geo-Registry will focus on the following high level functionality:
-* Defining and enforcing a specification for locations in the Geospatial Registry system.
+* Defining and enforcing a specification for locations in the Geo-Registry system.
 * Ingesting and normalizing location data from disparate sources.
 * Storing location definitions.
 * Building digital tools for location data workflows and curation.
 * Supporting an API to access locations programatically.

-The Common Geospatial Registry is a part of the Digital Solutions For Malaria program who manages the over arching project publicly <a href="https://github.com/ds4me/ds4me-wiki/wiki" target="_blank">here</a>.
+The Common Geo-Registry is a part of the Digital Solutions For Malaria program who manages the over arching project publicly <a href="https://github.com/ds4me/ds4me-wiki/wiki" target="_blank">here</a>.

 ## References
-The <a href="https://github.com/terraframe/common-geospatial-registry-specification" target="_blank">Common Geospatial Registry specification </a> which this project implements.
+The <a href="https://github.com/terraframe/common-geo-registry-specification" target="_blank">Common Geo-Registry specification </a> which this project implements.

 ## High Level Development Requirements
 1. New development must be conducted in a new branch.